Fustercluck

 "Fustercluck" is the fourth episode of the American crime comedy-drama television series Terriers.
 The episode was written by Jon Worley, and directed by Michael Offer.
 It was first broadcast on FX in the United States on September 29, 2010.

-The series is set in Ocean Beach, San Diego and focuses on ex-cop and recovering alcoholic Hank Dolworth (Donal Logue) and his best friend, former criminal Britt Pollack (Michael Raymond-James), who both decide to open an unlicensed private investigation business.
-In the episode, Hank and Britt accept Robert Lindus' help in stealing bearer bonds from his office for payment, as well as knowing who killed Mickey.
+The series is set in Ocean Beach, San Diego and focuses on ex-cop and recovering alcoholic Hank Dolworth (Donal Logue) and his best friend, former criminal Britt Pollack (Michael Raymond-James), who operate an unlicensed private investigation business.
+In the episode, Hank and Britt steal bearer bonds for jailed businessman Robert Lindus in exchange for learning who killed Hank’s former partner.

 According to Nielsen Media Research, the episode was seen by an estimated 0.649 million household viewers and gained a 0.3/1 ratings share among adults aged 18–49.
 The episode received critical acclaim, with critics praising the writing, acting, tension, humor, and climax.